official-stockfish/Stockfish/docs/transform.md

 `relative` - states that the adjustment should be bounded by a value relative in magnitude to the static eval value.
 After this token follows the maximum relative change - a floating point value greater than 0.
 For example a value of 0.1 only allows changing the static eval by at most 10% towards the score from the input file.

 `interpolate` states that the output score should be a value interpolated between static eval and the score from the input file.
 After this token follows the interpolation constant `t`. `t` of 0 means that only static eval is used. `t` of 1 means that only score from the input file is used. `t` of 0.5 means that the static eval and input score are averaged.
 It accepts values outside of range `<0, 1>`, but the usefulness is questionable.

+## `rescore_fen`

+`transform rescore_fen` takes named parameters in the form of `transform rescore_fen param_1_name param_1_value param_2_name param_2_value ...` and flag parameters which don't require values.

+This command takes a path to the input file which contains one FEN per line and outputs a .bin or .binpack file with these positions rescored with specified depth search.

+Currently the following options are available:

+`input_file` - path to the input .epd file.
+Default: in.binpack.

+`output_file` - path to the output .bin or .binpack file.
+The file is opened in append mode.
+Default: out.binpack.

+`depth` - the search depth to use for rescoring.
+Default: 3.